Our home was flooded during severe weather. What should we do with food and medicines that got wet?

 Answers from James M. Steckelberg, M.D.

 After a flood, be cautious about handling food and medications that were exposed to flood or unsafe municipal water.
-They may be contaminated with toxins or germs that can cause illnesses, such as hepatitis or gastroenteritis.
+They may be contaminated with toxins or germs that can cause illnesses.
+Here's some information that may help guide you about what's safe to use.

 Any medications — pills, liquids, drugs for injection, inhalers or skin medications — that have come into contact with flood or contaminated water should be discarded.
 The exception to this is drugs that are lifesaving and not easily replaced.

 In these cases, if the container is contaminated but the contents appear unaffected — for example, the pills are dry — the pills may be used until a replacement can be obtained.
-However, if a pill is wet or appears discolored from contact with water, it should be considered contaminated and be discarded.
+However, if a pill is wet or appears discolored from contact with water, consider it contaminated and throw it out.

 See more Expert Answers